tesyy/dapp-vote/README.md

-# Decentralized Voting DApp
+# COMP 4541 Individual Project: Decentralized Voting DApp

 This project implements a Decentralized Voting Application (DApp) using Ethereum smart contracts and a web-based front-end.
 It allows users to connect their Ethereum wallets, view candidates, see voting periods, and cast votes for a "Club President Election."

-The DApp is live and accessible at: [https://tesyy.github.io/dapp-vote/](https://tesyy.github.io/dapp-vote/)
+**The primary instance of this DApp is live and accessible at: [https://tesyy.github.io/dapp-vote/](https://tesyy.github.io/dapp-vote/)**

-## Project Structure

--   `contracts/DecentralizedVoting.sol`: The Solidity smart contract for the voting logic.
--   `scripts/deploy.js`: Hardhat script to deploy the smart contract and initialize it with candidates and voting times.
-It also attempts to update the contract address in the front-end for local development.
--   `hardhat.config.js`: Hardhat configuration file.
--   `docs/`: Contains the static front-end files (`index.html`, `App.js`, and any CSS) served by GitHub Pages.
--   `test/`: Contains Hardhat tests for the smart contract.
--   `package.json`: Defines project dependencies and scripts.

-## Features
+## 1. Features

 -   Wallet connection (MetaMask).
 -   Display of voting start and end times.